P-Bhanu-Sohan/TradeBooks/README.md

 *   **Kafka Integration Practice:** Demonstrates the practical application of Apache Kafka for inter-service communication, message queuing, and building decoupled systems.
 *   **System Design Exploration:** Allows for experimentation with different architectural patterns for distributed systems and understanding the benefits of modular design.
 *   **Developing Advanced Strategies:** New trading strategies can be easily integrated and tested within the existing framework, leveraging the established data flow and execution engine.
-*   **Building a Full-Fledged Trading Bot:** Can be extended by integrating with real-time market data APIs (e.g., Alpaca, Interactive Brokers), brokerage APIs for live trading, and more sophisticated database solutions (e.g., PostgreSQL, MongoDB) for enhanced data management and querying.
-*   **Educational Tool:** Ideal for students or developers looking to grasp the core concepts behind financial technology (FinTech) applications and the mechanics of automated trading.